-These are the facts those using the Mississippi River as Sidon fail to recognize:
+Those who are using the Mississippi River as the Sidon fail to recognize these facts:

 - The Mississippi flows the wrong way.
 It flows from the north to the south.

-- The head is not the mouth (Gulf of Mexico) or a place of “confluence.”
+- The head is not a place of “confluence.”

 - It is far too long – over 2300 miles long.
 The length of the land (Alma 22:29) from Bountiful on the north (Alma 27:22) to Manti on the south (Alma 16:7; 22:27) was a day (Alma 43:18-24).